runtimeverification/evm-semantics/evm-node.md

 -   `accountEmpty` takes the contents of the `<code>` cell, the contents of the `<nonce>` cell, and the contents of the `<balance>` cell and returns true if the account is empty according to the semantics of EIP161 (i.e., empty code zero balance zero nonce).
 -   `unparseByteStack` takes a WordStack and returns the corresponding byte String.
--   `initGeneratedTopCell` is the top cell initializer used to construct an initial configuration.
+-   `initKevmCell` is the top cell initializer used to construct an initial configuration.
     The configuration is expected to have `$MODE`, `$PGM`, and `$SCHEDULE` parameters.
 -   `logEntry` is an entry in the log data created by a transaction.
     It is expected to consist of an Int address, a List of Int topics, and a WordStack of data.